Global Citizenship for PSHE in Schools

 Reflecting on your experiences, think about occasions when you’ve felt particularly fulfilled by your positions or activities, such as member of a team, being a prefect, part of a club etc. What helped to create those feelings?
 Similarly, think about occasions when you’ve felt frustrated or unhappy – what factors created those feelings and what was lacking?

 Take 10 minutes to identify approximately 3 key words from the diagram which have the most meaning to YOU.
-Why do you think this is the case?

 Choosing a job and potential career path